Creamless Creamy Tomato Soup: The creamiest of homemade tomato soups made without any milk or cream! What’s the secret??

 Creamless Creamy Tomato Soup

-- 2 slices sandwich bread, crusts removed and cut into 1-inch pieces
+2 slices homemade sandwich bread, or a hearty white store-bought variety like Pepperidge Farm, crusts removed and cut into 1-inch pieces

 1 slice bacon, cooked crisp (for topping, optional)

 Heat 1 tablespoon of the oil in a 3 quart Dutch oven or heavy-bottom pot oven over medium-high heat until shimmering.
 Add in the onion, garlic, red pepper flakes, and bay leaf.
 Cook until the onions are translucent, 3 to 5 minutes.